mkucm15/mk-fashion-rewards-api/README.md

 ## Reward Calculation Policy

-Reward points are earned per transaction:
+Reward points are awarded based on the amount of each transaction:

 - 1 point for every dollar spent between $50 and $100 (inclusive)
 - 2 points for every dollar spent above $100
 - No points for spending below $50

-**Example:**
+Example:
-$120 purchase → 1 × 50 + 2 × 20 = **90 points**
+A $120 purchase = 1 × 50 + 2 × 20 = 90 points

 ---

 ## What This Project Does

 - Clean layered architecture (Controller → Service → Repository)
-- Pluggable reward strategy via `RewardPolicy`
-- In-memory customer transaction data
+- Use a real database via Spring Data JPA (H2 for simplicity)
+- SQL-based schema and test data (via schema.sql and data.sql)
-- Dynamic date-based filtering (monthly or custom range)
+- Dynamic date filtering for custom or full reward range
-- Monthly breakdown and total rewards
+- Breaks reward logic into modular service methods
+- MockMvc and JUnit test coverage across controller and service layers
-- Global exception handling
+- Global exception handling with user-friendly responses
-- Comprehensive test coverage with real-world scenarios
-- Lightweight logging for debugging and traceability
-- Fully DB-ready structure (can replace in-memory with JPA)
+- Clear and structured REST API response

 ---